mac-theobio/Lab_meeting/dataviz/plotly_python_qz/README.md

 main.py
 	- run `python3.8 main.py` in command line
 	- will pop up a local host link and open in browser
-	- (has a bug that shows error but when you start dragging the month slider the graph will show up)